 the last four years just seem to disappear.

 Speech or no speech, this school is inadvertently teaching its students the hard realities of living with unelected, pompous officials.
+That’s a shame because a Mayor Goodman speech in Las Vegas is really no lesson plan in how to give a good speech.
+So it’s amazing what’s happening here.
 But this isn’t Syria or Libya.
 It’s the USA.
+And, every year a school graduation speech ban is a fact of life.